 Codec selection and bandwidth consumption: Between the user device and the Virtual Delivery Agent (VDA) in the data center, we recommend using the Optimized-for-Speech codec setting, also known as Medium Quality audio.
 Between the VDA platform and the IP-PBX, the softphone uses whatever codec is configured or negotiated.
 For example:

-- G711 provides very good voice quality but has a bandwidth requirement of 80 to 100 kilobits per second per call (depending on Network Layer2 overheads).
+- G711 provides better voice quality but has a bandwidth requirement of 80–100 kilobits per second per call (depending on Network Layer2 overheads).

-- G729 provides good voice quality and has a low bandwidth requirement of 30 to 40 kilobits per second per call (depending on Network Layer 2 overheads).
+- G729 provides good voice quality and has a low bandwidth requirement of 30–40 kilobits per second per call (depending on Network Layer 2 overheads).

 Delivering softphone applications to the virtual desktop

 There are two methods by which you can deliver a softphone to the XenDesktop virtual desktop:

 - The application can be installed in the virtual desktop image.

 - The application can be streamed to the virtual desktop using Microsoft App‑V. This approach has manageability advantages because the virtual desktop image is kept uncluttered.
 After being streamed to the virtual desktop, the application runs in that environment as if it had been installed in the usual manner.
 Not all applications are compatible with App-V.

 Delivering audio to and from the user device

 Generic HDX RealTime supports two methods of delivering audio to and from the user device: